 Sleep is an essential part of maintaining your physical and mental health, AND it’s crucial for stress relief.
 I always say it’s the cheapest way to improve all facets of health–and you can start tonight!
 Many people don’t prioritize sleep or have trouble sleeping.
 In fact, as many as 50-70 millions Americans of all ages suffer from some sort of sleep-related problem.
 Sleep is crucial for proper immune function, concentration, hormone regulation, and so much more.
 Check out my sleep tips here.

 Nutrition is a key element to your overall well-being (duh).
-Working to eliminate the obvious junk sugar, processed foods, damaging fats, and gluten–especially refined white flour– from your diet is a start.
+Working to eliminate the obvious junk sugar, processed foods, fried food, damaging fats, and gluten–especially refined white flour– from your diet is a start.
 Determining which foods are right for you and your gut health is not as easy as following a generic diet, but there are certain foods such as zinc-rich and anti-inflammatory foods to include that will speed healing.
 Incorporate foods that promote nutrient absorption in the GI tract, such as probiotic foods, will help to heal your gut.
 You also want to increase bacterial diversity over time (more on that here).
 Before making any major dietary or lifestyle changes, be sure to talk to a nutritionist in order to find what foods work best for your body.